Jeck0v/BrowserQuest/README.md

 - Add path for access to wesbsocket
 - Add loadbalancing with nginx-ingress
 - Add HPA for K8S
 - Add docs for start minikube
+- Removed unecessary console.log, error, ...
+- Refactored some part of the code

 ## HOW TO RUN?